mikebetz/mqtt-sonof/README.md

 Long press to wipe the wifimanager settings and reboot (to allow reconfiguration of wifi and other settings)

-issues:
+Issues:

 It's my first github project.
 I'm sure there are lots of stylistic issues.
-Including ... issues are listed here instead of Issues.

-does not actually use the port number for the mqtt broker.
-Currently hard-coded as 1883 (for Mosca)

-pin numbers for relay and temperature are hard-coded

-device type for temperature sensor is hard-coded DHT22

-frequency of temperature reading is hard-coded

-reset after long-press is not clean ... requires toggling the power to recover

-lots of dead code to clean up (pre-github)